rhel-labs/instruqt/image-mode-basics/04-apply-image/assignment.md

 > [!NOTE]
 > You may need to tap `enter` to wake up the console, you should still be logged in as `core`

-We've seen the effects of our changes, but how do we know what's happening on disk?
 The `bootc` command is what controls the state of the running host and the available images on disk.
-This is where we can see the current state, if updates are available, change roles, and more.
+This is how we get the current state, if updates are available, change roles, and more.
 The `bootc status` command is how we explore that state.
 Let's take a look at relevant parts each of the sections individually with the power of `grep`.
 Feel free to explore the full output of `bootc status`.

 The `spec` section provides the information about the image in use and where `bootc` is looking for it.
 Our host is pulling from a container registry.
 ```bash,run
 sudo bootc status | grep spec: -A 4
 ```

-The `staged` section provides information about what's been pulled down to disk for the next action.
+The `staged` section provides information about what's been pulled down to disk for the next boot.
 Since we just did a fresh install, this is null at the moment.
 ```bash,run
 sudo bootc status | grep staged:
 ```

-The `booted` section details the running state, including the image spec (which may differ from the `spec` section in some cases).
+The `booted` section details the running state, including an image spec (which may differ from the `spec` section in some cases).
 It has the internal `ostree` version and the SHA256 digest of the image.
-Note the `cachedUpdate` field is null.
 ```bash,run
 sudo bootc status | grep booted: -A 8
 ```